corinnedaigle3/README/README.md

 <br>
 ChessBoard –

-•	Draws an eight by eight grid using Gizmos.DrawLine.
+-	Draws an eight-by-eight grid using Gizmos.DrawLine.

 <br>HandlePiece –

-•	Draws a custom Scene view gizmo for GameObjects with the script
+-	Draws a custom Scene view gizmo for GameObjects with the script

 <br>ColorPiece –

-•	Allows user to change the pawns color in the inspector in reatime
+-	Allows the user to change the pawn's color in the inspector in real-time

 <br><br>
 ### Coding2_Lab2: ###